 - Angular Github and Stack Overflow Stats

-Angular is backed by Google, which provides it with a large ecosystem and user community.
-However, this large community also means that Google doesn’t provide Angular users with individual support, so it’s completely open source.
+Angular is backed by Google, which provides it with a broad ecosystem and user community.
+However, this large community also means that Google doesn’t provide Angular users with individual support, so it’s completely open-source.

 Aurelia has a smaller ecosystem, so its third-party components aren’t widely available.
 It supports Aurelia applications through its base company Blue Spire Inc., which also provides consulting services for Aurelia users.
-Furthermore, Aurelia’s ecosystem is growing rapidly, largely due to its ease of development, simplicity and standards compliance.
+Furthermore, Aurelia’s ecosystem experience is growing rapidly, mainly due to its ease of front end and back end development, simplicity, and standards compliance.

 Angular requires the developer to write JS code only in Typescript.
-Aurelia developers can use Typescript as well, but they can also choose other coding languages like ECMAScript (ES) and all its variants, which provide developers with much more flexibility.
+Aurelia developers can use Typescript, but they can also choose other coding languages like ECMAScript (ES) and all its variants, which provide developers with much more flexibility.
 While developers can use ES in Aurelia, they’re still strongly encouraged to use Typescript because most of Aurelia’s documentation and resources use Typescript.

-ES is a specification for scripting languages published by Ecma International to standardize JS, which has remained the popular implementation of ES since it was published in 1997.
-Other common variants of ES include ES5, ES 2015, ES 2016 and ES.Next.
-Aurelia also includes tools like Gulpfiles, which aid in converting one ES variant to another.
+ES is a specification for scripting languages published by Ecma International to standardize JS, which has remained ES’s widespread implementation since it was published in 1997.
+Other common variants of ES include ES5, ES 2015, ES 2016, and ES .Next.
+Aurelia also has tools like Gulpfiles, which aid in converting one ES variant to another.

-Both frameworks handle routing configuration in a similar manner, although the definition of those routes is significantly different.
-In Aurelia, developers define parent routes in one place and put the configuration for sub routes into the child components.
+Both frameworks similarly handle routing configuration, although the definition of those routes is significantly different.
+In Aurelia, developers define parent routes in one place and put the configuration for sub-routes into the child components.
 This approach completely encapsulates the components, hiding their inner complexity.
-Angular developers must define a module’s routes within a central configuration file, including paths, routable components and sub routes.
+Angular developers must define a module’s routes within a central configuration file, including paths, routable components, and sub-routes.
 This approach makes route definition much more complex in Angular.

 Aurelia and Angular both have an abundance of documentation and tutorials, allowing developers to learn the basics of these frameworks by following the tutorials on their respective sites.
 The most noticeable difference in this area is that Angular’s documentation has a steeper learning curve.
-The main reason for this difference is that Angular updates its framework continuously, requiring developers to constantly learn new changes and adapt to them.
-Furthermore, Angular is the more complex framework, making it more difficult to more difficult to transition from simply using to changing how it works.
+The main reason for this difference is that Angular continuously updates its framework, requiring developers to learn new changes and adapt to them constantly.
+Furthermore, Angular is the more complex framework, making it more challenging to transition from simply using to changing how it works.

 Both Angular and Aurelia are evolving rapidly, and both products will experience significant changes in the near future.

-Angular 9 is a major upgrade, with the most significant changes including the use of the Ivy compiler and runtime by default.
-This change makes Angular bundles smaller and provides Angular with improvements in run time, debugging, type changes and builds stability.
-In addition to the overall improvement in performance that the Ivy compiler provides, the latest version of Angular has faster build time since it enables ahead-of-time (AOT) compilation by default.
+Angular 9 is a major upgrade, with the most significant changes, including using the Ivy compiler and runtime by default and single page application.
+This change makes Angular bundles smaller and provides Angular with improvements in run time, debugging, type changes, and builds stability.
+In addition to the overall improvement in the Ivy compiler’s performance, the latest version of Angular has faster build time since it enables ahead-of-time (AOT) compilation by default.
 The long-term effects of IVY on developer interest in Angular remain to be seen.

-The most important changes in future releases of Angular are likely to include improvements to Ivy, especially reducing the bundle size and run time.
+The most critical changes in future releases of Angular are likely to include improvements to Ivy, significantly reducing the bundle size and run time.

 Aurelia 2 will be the next major version of Aurelia, which should be released shortly as of March 2020.
-This version retains all of Aurelia’s current capabilities, but improves them significantly.
+This version retains all of Aurelia’s current capabilities but improves them significantly.
 It still uses the same component model and syntax for binding and templating.
-The dependency injection (DI), compositional approach and emphasis on standards are also unchanged in Aurelia 2.
+The dependency injection (DI), compositional approach, and emphasis on standards are also unchanged in Aurelia 2, with rights reserved.

-Aurelia 2 takes a new approach to project scaffolding to make this process easier than ever.
+Aurelia 2 takes a new approach to project scaffolding to make this process more comfortable than ever.
 Developers will no longer need to install an Aurelia-specific command-line interface (CLI) to build projects.
-They’ll be able to simply use Node.js to run npx, allowing them to generate a new project ready for deployment.
+They’ll simply use Node.js to run npx, allowing them to generate a new project ready for deployment.
 No additional installations will be necessary.

-The Aurelia 2 team is also working on integrating Visual Studio (VS) into Aurelia 2 to improve its context sensitivity, or inellisense, which is useful for functions like automatically completing attributes and binding expressions.
-Aurelia uses non-breaking templating syntax, so intellisense will also work in Aurelia.
+The Aurelia 2 team also integrates Visual Studio (VS) into Aurelia 2 to improve its context-sensitivity, or IntelliSense, which is useful for functions like automatically completing attributes and binding expressions.
+Aurelia uses non-breaking templating syntax, so IntelliSense will also work in Aurelia.
 Developers also need comprehensive documentation of their framework as their projects grow, especially for design language and components.
 Aurelia 2’s support for Storybook will help accomplish this requirement.

 Angular and Aurelia are both front-end frameworks for modern application development.
-They also support third-party tools and allow the integration of existing applications.
+They also support third-party tools, allow the integration of existing applications, and abide by rights reserved regulations.
 The best choice depends on the parameters the developing organization values most, including community support and security.
 The ease of resolving technical problems with application and component functionality is also an important factor in choosing between Angular and Aurelia.

-The most obvious difference to non-developers between the two frameworks is that Angular has a larger user base and community, primarily due to backing from Google.
+The most obvious difference to non-developers between the two frameworks is that Angular has a more extensive user base and community, primarily due to Google’s backing.
 However, Aurelia is more stable than Angular, so Aurelia would be preferable in high-end applications where quality and security have great value.
-On the other hand, Angular may be preferable in cases where the application size is small, but the rate of requests is high.
+On the other hand, Angular may be preferable when the application size is small, but the rate of requests is high.

-We at Baytech Consulting, a custom web application development company, have completed many projects in both Angular and Aurelia.
+At Baytech Consulting, a custom web application development company, we have completed many Angular and Aurelia projects.
 Overall, we use Aurelia when given a choice.